SigmaTheFox/Plana/README.md

 # Plana bot

-Plana is a Discord bot solely made to get information about Blue Archive students
+Plana is a Discord bot solely made to get information about Blue Archive students.
+Might add more info to her sometime in the future.